vbotka/ansible-freebsd-custom-image/docs/source/example-wifi-basic-cl.rst

 * Mount the image using the playbook prepared in :ref:`qg` ::

-   shell> ansible-playbook pb-wifi-basic.yml -t bsd_cimage_mount
+   shell> ansible-playbook pb-wifi-basic.yml -t cimage_mount

 * Test syntax ::